Huge volumes of COVID hospital waste threaten health - WHO | Health

 Huge volumes of COVID hospital waste threaten health - WHO

-Discarded syringes, used test kits, and old vaccine bottles from the COVID-19 pandemic have piled up to create tens of thousands of tonnes of medical waste, threatening human health and the environment, a World Health Organization report said on Tuesday.
-The material, a portion of which could be infectious since coronavirus can survive on surfaces, potentially exposes health workers to burns, needle-stick injuries, and disease-causing germs, the report said.
+Discarded syringes, used test kits and old vaccine bottles from the COVID-19 pandemic have piled up to create tens of thousands of tonnes of medical waste, threatening human health and the environment, a World Health Organization report said on Tuesday.
+The material potentially exposes health workers to burns, needle-stick injuries and disease-causing germs, the report said.

+Discarded syringes, used test kits and old vaccine bottles from the COVID-19 pandemic have piled up to create tens of thousands of tonnes of medical waste, threatening human health and the environment, a World Health Organization report said on Tuesday.

+The material potentially exposes health workers to burns, needle-stick injuries and disease-causing germs, the report said.
+"We found that COVID-19 has increased healthcare waste loads in facilities to up to 10 times," Maggie Montgomery, a WHO technical officer, told Geneva-based journalists.

-Communities close to poorly-managed landfills can also be affected through contaminated air from burning waste, poor water quality, or disease-carrying pests, it added.
-The report calls for reform and investment including the reduction in the use of packaging that has caused a rush for plastic and the use of protective gear made from reusable and recyclable materials.
+She said the biggest risk for affected communities was air pollution caused by burning waste at insufficiently high temperatures leading to the release of carcinogens.
+The report calls for reform and investment including through the reduction in the use of packaging that has caused a rush for plastic https://www.reuters.com/article/health-coronavirus-plastic-recycling-spe/special-report-plastic-pandemic-covid-19-trashed-the-recycling-dream-idUSKBN26Q1LO and the use of protective gear made from reusable https://www.reuters.com/article/covid19-pollution-plastic-recycling-idAFL8N2OU0KQ and recyclable materials.

-It estimates that some 87,000 tonnes of personal protective equipment (PPE), or the equivalent of the weight of several hundred blue whales, has been ordered via a U.N. portal up until Nov.
+The WHO report estimates that some 87,000 tonnes of personal protective equipment (PPE) or the equivalent of the weight of several hundred blue whales, has been ordered via a U.N. portal up until Nov.
 2021 - most of which is thought to have ended up as waste.
 The report also mentions some 140 million test kits with a potential to generate 2,600 tonnes of mostly plastic trash and enough chemical waste to fill one-third of an Olympic swimming pool.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)